Washington Metro rolling stock: Pilot programs

 In late 2007, Metro began testing new resilient flooring on four 6000-series cars (6104+6105, 6142+6143) and announced in November 2013 that within two years, all 6000-series cars would feature the new flooring.

 Metro tested new fabric seating on cars 6026–6027.
 This type of seating was also installed on cars 6014–6015.

 In November 2017, cars 6180–6181 were fitted with a silver vinyl wrap, which replaces the brown painting on the sides of the cars.
 On the inside, new blue seats were installed to match the new 7000-series cars.
 A dozen 6000-series and 3000-series cars received these features.
 WMATA says repainting would cost $14,055 per car, while implementing a vinyl wrap costs only $4,776.
 Metro's Richard Jordan also claims this method is more environmentally friendly compared to painting.
 The aluminum surface requires harsh chemicals which have to be treated before being put down the sewer.

-In March 2022, Metro tested an updated floor pattern on car 6043 which features the blue handicap sign, the Metro logo on the floor, and white stripes.

 Incidents

 6050–6051 suffered major body damage in a derailment at the New Carrollton Yard in January 2013.
 6050 was sent to Upstate New York to be repaired at the Alstom Plant.
 6051 was stored at Greenbelt Yard.
 By October 2021, 6050 was re-coupled back with 6051.
 However they were not returned to service and instead they are being used for training purposes at WMATA's Carmen Turner Facility in Landover, MD, replacing cars 3191 and 3252 in 2023.

 6038–6039 separated from each other while operating on the Silver Line between McLean and East Falls Church on August 25, 2018.
 The set was repaired and returned to service in late 2018.

 On November 24, 2020, all 6000-series railcars were removed from service following two train-separation incidents on the Red Line in one month.
 The first incident happened on October 9, 2020, when cars 6075 and 6079 separated from each other between NoMa and Union station, causing service to be suspended between Gallery Place and Rhode Island Avenue stations.
 The second incident happened on November 24, 2020, when cars 6150 and 6177 pulled apart from each other while departing Glenmont, causing rail service to be suspended between Glenmont and Forest Glen stations.
 Both incidents caused no injuries and both were caused by the incorrect tools installed on the couplers.
 On May 18, 2021, WMATA announced that all 6000 series would remain sidelined indefinitely.
-After months of postponing largely due to global supply chain shortages caused by the COVID-19 pandemic, the cars gradually returned to service starting on September 23, 2021 with more trains coming into service throughout the following weeks and months.
+After months of postponing largely due to global supply chain shortages caused by the COVID-19 pandemic, the cars gradually returned to service starting on September 23, 2021 with all railcars returning to service by 2022.